exasol/virtual-schema-common-document-files/doc/user_guide/user_guide.md

 ## Overriding Auto-detected File Type

 The adapter automatically detects the document type by the file extension.
-If you files don't have the correct extension rename them.
+If your files don't have the correct extension rename them.
 If that's not an option for you, you can also explicitly specify the file type:

 ```
 source: "test.my-strange-ending(import-as:json)"